-How Can You Support Your Student in Exploring Their Future?
+How Can You Support Your Child in Exploring the Future?

 - Ask to see the course description.
-Go over it with your child and talk about the elements that go into career planning. - Ask your child what occupation she or he was assigned in Activity 1: The Career Game.
+Go over it with your child and talk about the elements that go into career planning. - Ask your child what occupation she or he was assigned in The Dictator Game.
 Was it liked or disliked?
 Why? - Do not pressure your child to make a decision about the future.
 They will change, as will the world of work.
 Now is the time for exploration. - Encourage your child to see this as an opportunity to learn about making informed career decisions.